87690ut/Virtual-Internships-Portfolio/Tata_Data_Analysis/Power_BI_Dashboard/README.md

 ---

 ## 👨‍💻 Author
-**Uttam Tiwari** *Aspiring Data Analyst | BCA Undergrad* *Driven by a passion for transforming raw data into meaningful business strategies using Power BI, SQL, and Python.*
+**Uttam Tiwari** *Data Analyst | BCA Undergrad* *Driven by a passion for transforming raw data into meaningful business strategies using Power BI, SQL, and Python.*